aurimasmb/worldclimatebath/meeting1.md

 ### 4. Impact

+http://climate-change-initiative.org/research/join-our-world-climate-project-research-effort is conducting an impact study associated with the climate interactive project.

+They provide a pre and post survey which we can distribute to participants and feed back to the group.

 Are there research ethics issues?

 NO. as long as it is confidential?

-Talk with Maya, Niall, any others interested.
+Talk with **Maya**, **Niall**, any others interested.
 Make sure they see this: http://climate-change-initiative.org/research/join-our-world-climate-project-research-effort

 ### 5. Roles